pkshreeman/100DaysOfCode/log.md

 #### Day 34: July 3, 2017 Monday
 Yes, Skipped a day again.
 It is getting hard to be consistent since I do not have an ongoing steady project.
 I have tons of things I want to learn but it spreads me out thin.
 I did some work on FCC's recipe program using react/sass.

+#### Day 35:  July 4, 2017 Tuesday
+Seems I am having tough time staying consistent with the programming.
+Need to pick one project and stay with it.
+I think I have too many projects, and spreading myself out too thin.
+Suspending FCC Recipe project as I need to work on 'real' projects as actual deployment of django website, developing actual application for iOS.
+Seems that is more 'important', than struggling with details of react project (as how to use local storage in JSON format and successfully list it out in a human readable format.)
+For today, I am focusing on swift/iOS development toward augmented reality.